MoebiusZero/SetOOF/README.md

 I just like to compile it into a single exe file instead of having dll files everywhere.
 The other dependancies should be self explanatory.
 If not...
 - **HTMLagility pack** to convert the out of office messages
-- **Newtonsoft** to make the JSON results readable but also to send the changes in readable JSON format for the API
+- **Newtonsoft** to make the JSON results readable but also to send the changes in readable JSON format to the API
 - **RestSharp** Required to make the calls to the API.